COVID-19 Travel Regulations for DVT

-Can I fly with DVT?
+Can you fly after DVT?

 According to the NHS, even if you’ve had DVT recently and are on medication for it, ‘your risk of developing DVT is low and there is no reason why you can’t travel, including long haul.’
 However, they do recommend that you speak to your consultant and get the all clear before booking your flights.

-The definitive answer of whether you can fly after having DVT varies from person-to-person.
+The definitive answer of whether you can fly after DVT varies from person-to-person.
 Depending on how many clots you had; how bad they were; and the reasons why DVT developed.
 Your doctor may recommend that you don’t fly until after you’ve seen a specialist.